absurdhero/play-pure-maven-plugin/README.rst

 2.4.0
 ~~~~~

+It is recommended that you run ``mvn clean`` on your project after upgrading this plugin
+due to various path changes in the target directory.

 This plugin requires Java 8 just as Play 2.4 now requires it.

 Route compilation was moved into its own mojo.
 When upgrading from earlier versions,